How to make calls in a power cut

 What OFCOM the regulator says

-OFCOM the regulator states that communication providers must:
+OFCOM, the UK’s telecommunications regulator, states that communication providers must:

 • Provide their customers with at least one solution to be able to make emergency calls during a power cut.